-Mindfhulness can also be beneficial to the addiction recovery process, according to the Hazelden Betty Ford Foundation.
+Mindfulness can also be beneficial to the addiction recovery process, according to the Hazelden Betty Ford Foundation.
 A person’s brain is designed to be molded by experience and practice, such as engaging in behaviors that boost addiction.
-That said, practicing meditation can propel the brain towards a positive path.
+That said, practicing meditation can propel the brain toward a positive path.

 Meditation can help support addiction recovery in five ways.